jaaack-wang/linguistic-knowledge-in-DA-for-NLP/Tests_On_Sentiment_Analysis/Chinese/README.md

 ## Description

-This folder stores code, data, and experimental results for additional tests on Chinese sentiment analysis when four supervised classification models (`ERNIE-Gram` was excluded here because it was expensive to train and may not reveal anything interesting) are trained on three types of train sets of varying sizes: un-augmented train sets, train sets augmented by the `reda` program, and train sets augmented by the `reda` program combined with a `ngram` model.
+This folder stores code, data, and experimental results for additional tests on Chinese sentiment analysis where four supervised classification models (`ERNIE-Gram` was excluded here because it was expensive to train and may not reveal anything interesting) are trained on three types of train sets of varying sizes: un-augmented train sets, train sets augmented by the `reda` program, and train sets augmented by the `reda` program combined with a `ngram` model.

 The [Chinese Sentiment Corpus](https://ccc.inaoep.mx/~villasen/bib/An%20empirical%20study%20of%20sentiment%20analysis%20for%20chinese%20documents.pdf) is used here for text augmentation and model training.
 My [text-classification-explained](https://github.com/jaaack-wang/text-classification-explained) repository explains how the dataset can be obtained, which also provides the four models for training Chinese sentiment classifier as in the `paddle_models` folder.